BThvedt/react-graphql-nginx-docker-starter/README.md

 NODE_ENV=production
 HTTPS=false
 ```
-Make sure you chooe the $5/month instance or greater, as the cheapest instance doesn't have enough memory to start up the various docker containers.
+Make sure to chooe the $5/month instance or greater, as the cheapest instance doesn't have enough memory to start up the various docker containers.
-If you want HTTPS, change "HTTPS" to 'true' (designed to work with a lightsail load balancer with a security certificate).
-The script  basically pulls this code from github and runs docker-compose, so if you're pulling from your own repo you'll have to go through the .sh files and change the address it curls from.
-Obviously pulling from a public repo is sub-optimal for a real project, so some alternative deployment will have to be done .. alter the script to curl from a private repo, or create an image when you're ready to deply and change the script to download from Dockerhub, or some other method.
+Also for HTTPS, change "HTTPS" to 'true' (designed to work with a lightsail load balancer with a security certificate).
+The script basically pulls this code from github and runs docker-compose, so if you're pulling from a differnt repo you'll have to go through the .sh files and change the address it curls from.
+Obviously pulling from a public repo is sub-optimal for a real project, so some alternative deployment will have to be done .. maybe a private repo, maybe use dockerhub.. haven't quite gotten there yet